-In a past trading day, the market had such a counter trend momentum on several pairs such as the EURUSD, GBPUSD, AUDUSD and USDJPY and all indeed continued with the USD strength – as expected.
+In a past trading day, the market had such a counter-trend momentum on several pairs.
+This includes the EURUSD, GBPUSD, AUDUSD, and USDJPY.
+They all continued with the USD strength – as expected.

-This market offered similar opportunities but on different currency pairs.
+This market offers similar opportunities, but on different currency pairs.
 At one time, GBPNZD, for instance, broke a channel to the downside (red lines).
-However, the breakout occurred then the RSI already was near an oversold value (dark red circle) and hence a bounce back up has occurred in the meantime.
+However, the breakout occurred, then the RSI was already near an oversold value (dark red circle).
+In the meantime, a bounce back up has occurred.

-The downtrend momentum could continue as soon as this upside retracement is finished so I am keeping a close eye on 4-hour candle stick patterns at the broken trend line (up to the top) for potential shorts.
+The downtrend momentum could continue as soon as the upside retracement is finished.
+I am keeping a close eye on 4-hour candlestick patterns at the broken trend line (up to the top) for potential shorts.

-The same thing could be said for the GBPCAD, which offers trade setups to both directions: a bounce back up and then a bounce back down.
+The same thing could be said for the GBPCAD.
+It offers trade setups in both directions: a bounce back up and a bounce back down.

-Taking the ‘fading the momentum’ trade is an option when either trading the breakout or trading with the momentum is too late.
-Just be cautious with trading against a bigger trend or when chart patterns emerge: a market exit at about break even is often the best place to exit.
+Taking the, ‘fading the momentum,’ trade is an option when either trading the breakout or trading with the momentum are late.
+Just be cautious with trading against a bigger trend or when chart patterns emerge.
+A market exit at, about, break-even is often the best place to exit.
 Here is another article on forex trading advice and trade example.